UNA has various

 streets and palazzi.
 Most popular are the areas of Brera, Lambrate, Tortona and Ventura.

-The Triennale Design and Art Museum is located in the impressive
+The Triennale Design and Art Museum is located in the impressive Palazzo dell‘Arte surrounded by

-Palazzo dell‘Arte surrounded by Sempione park.
+Sempione park.
 It also hosts the Milan triennial exhibitions.

 Take a walk in the famous Castello Sforzesco, Milan‘s main

 attraction after the Duomo.
+It is a wonderful historical museum complex.

 Don't miss the Fondazione Prada.
 It is an impressive building ensemble by architects OMA / Rem